nuuuwan/lk_parliament_docs/tests/data/en.md

         - sections 40 and 41 of the National Audit Act, No. 19 of
         - 2018.
     3. The Secretary to the Treasury shall issue directives with regards to strengthening of internal controls, internal audits and to audit management committees of public entities.
-        - PART VII
+VII.
     - F INANCIAL  M ANAGEMENT
 34.
     1.
         a.
 There shall be established a Committee on Cash Flow Management chaired by the Secretary to the Treasury and consisting of Deputy Secretaries, and Heads of the Departments in the Treasury and Heads of following revenue Departments: -